comprobo25/comprobo25.github.io/assignments/warmup_project.md

 Using the rosbag instructions from earlier, record a demo of your finite-state controller in action.
 Push your bag file to your repo in the ``bags`` subdirectory (again, use a suitable name so that we can tell which behavior it corresponds to).

-## Intermediate checkpoint

-Halfway through the project you should have the following parts of the project done.

-* Simple visualizations using rviz
-* Test drive bag file
-* Teleop
-* Drive square
-* Wall following
-* A preliminary writeup of your wall follower

 ## Tips, Tricks, and Words of (Pseudo?)
 Wisdom